 You’ll never hear the phrase “Wow!
 Queenstown is just SO CHEAP!” ever.
 In fact, it’s one of the more expensive places I’ve traveled.
 It’s a hot tourist destination and mecca for adventure junkies willing to pay a pretty penny to get their adrenaline fix.
 But is it possible to visit Queenstown on a budget?

-That being said, after living and working here for 7 months, I’ve found some fun things to do that are cheap or free.
+After living and working in the adrenaline capital of the world for 7 months, I’ve found some fun things to do that are cheap or free.
 On my 29th birthday, I shared the 29 best things to do in Dallas… and so, with my 30th just around the corner, I give you 30 things to do under $30 in Queenstown, New Zealand!

 1. Join the Free Walking Tour Queenstown for the inside scoop on this beautiful place from a Queenstown-native.
 Learn the story of Lake Wakatipu and find out who’s depicted in the statue with the sheep.
 Plus… enjoy a free cookie and a beer tasting along the way!
 The education and entertainment is worth far more than the free price tag… so tip your guide accordingly!